 Source – Tech compare

 While Advanced Micro Devices (AMD) is now pushing out new chips based on 7nm (nanometer) architecture, Intel is still relying on age-old 14 nm chips, while trying to max out its current technology as much as it can.
 From a technical standpoint, 7nm chips allow for more processing power in the same size.
 The smaller architecture chips are therefore lighter, faster and more power-efficient than other chips.
 However, Intel has not been able to figure out technology to mass-produce 7nm chips while AMD has almost nailed it.
+Intel only recently introduced 10nm architecture but that is yet to be made available, while AMD next gen processors built with 7nm process are available in bulk.

 Despite lagging behind AMD, INTC is trying to push what’s left of its hardware.